Is It Crime, or Is It the Fuzzy Animal Exception?

 “It’s a very confusing thing to the jury.
 The state, when they get up there trying to tell the jury what the law is, people’s eyes just glaze over,” Booth said as Courthouse News began looking into Houston game rooms.

-By then, Booth’s firm had handled nearly 100 criminal cases for people charged with game room violations, plus 30 civil cases and 40 or more administrative hearings, held in the Harris County Sheriff’s Office administration building, next to the downtown jail.
+Booth’s firm has handled nearly 100 criminal cases for people charged with game room violations, plus 30 civil cases and 40 or more administrative hearings, held in the Harris County Sheriff’s Office administration building, next to the downtown jail.

 Harris County Commissioners Court, the county’s executive board, appointed bankruptcy attorney Riecke Baumann as game room hearing examiner in September 2015.